Sum of Measures 1—5 (Total Package)

 |01B - Support policies for short-term lending info_outline||

-No amount/estimate: April, Provision of working capital at 5% interest for wholesale distributors authorized by the Ministry of Economic Affairs (MoEA) for a period of 3 months, extendable by 3 months to enable them to procure adequate stocks and ensure uninterrupted supply of essential items at reasonable price.
+No amount/estimate: (i) April 2020, Provision of working capital at 5% interest for wholesale distributors authorized by the Ministry of Economic Affairs (MoEA) for a period of 3 months, extendable by 3 months to enable them to procure adequate stocks and ensure uninterrupted supply of essential items at reasonable price; (ii) 8 February 2021, The Royal Monetary Authority (RMA) has revised the Single minimum liquidity ratio (MLR) from 6.86 percent (as of June 2020) to 6.85 percent in December 2020.
+The revised MLR shall remain effective for the next six months commencing March 2021 until August 2021.
+All the financial institutions (including the banks and non-bank financial institutions) are expected to revise their final lending rates of various loan products latest by February 28, 2021 using the above revised Single MLR.

 |01C - Forex operations info_outline|